fdhin/Indago/README.md

 - **Special characters are hostile** — pipes `|`, braces `{ }`, backticks, and `$()` are painful or impossible to type
 - **No user profile** — `$env:USERPROFILE`, `$HOME`, and `$env:PSModulePath` point nowhere useful
 - **No internet** — you can't `Install-Module` or pull scripts from GitHub on a locked-down endpoint
-- **Need user context** — tasks like printer mapping, HKCU registry, Teams cache clearing must run as the logged-on user, not SYSTEM
+- **Need user context** — tasks like HKCU registry, AppData application updates, and user-profile cleanup must run as the logged-on user, not SYSTEM

 ## The Solution